the-software-factory/jquery-chart/README.md

 # JS Chart
-This library provides some custom Chart.JS charts along with some custom charts built from the ground.
+This library is a customization of ChartJS.
+Furthermore it provides other charts that are missing in ChartJS.

 ## Installation
 You'll need [bower](http://bower.io/) to install JS Chart library and its dependencies.